AvolitesLtd/TitanManual/docs/controlling-fixtures/using-the-select-buttons-and-wheels.md

     press \<Colour\> you would first get Red, Green, Blue on the three wheels, then if you press \<Colour\> again you will get Amber and White.)

--   If an attribute is in the programmer, it is highlighted in pale blue (as shown with the "Green" setting in the screen picture above).
+-   If an attribute is in the programmer, the value in the programmer is highlighted in pale blue on the wheel display and the IPCGBESFX button also has a pale blue highlight.
 This provides a quick way to see which attributes are in the programmer.

 -   If the display above the wheels does not show the attribute when you press the button, that attribute is not available on the selected